Cephennium gallicum

 Habitat

-In its European range, C. gallicum inhabits leaf litter, moss, and decaying wood in forested and parkland environments.
+In its native European range, C. gallicum inhabits leaf litter, moss, and decaying wood in forested and parkland environments.
 The Nova Scotia occupies mixed woodland with abundant leaf litter and coarse woody debris in an urban park setting.

 Distribution